fpereiro/gotoB/tutorial/tutorial.md

 └────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

 What each element stands for?
-Digital devices represent the **hardware** and are the immediate bridge between the physical and the digital world.
-Applications are **software** and through it the devices can do potentially unlimited things.
+Digital devices are **hardware** and represent the immediate bridge between the physical and the digital world.
+Applications are **software** and through it the devices can do unlimited things.
 Finally, the network enables **connectivity** between devices (and applications) existing in different parts of the physical world.

-While the devices are essential to the digital world, as users our attention is focused on the applications.
-Right now, you're looking at words on a screen (unless you printed this tutorial on paper, you crazy person); it is almost certain that you are paying much more attention to the text and what surrounds it than to your actual screen or keyboard.
+While the devices and the network are essential to the digital world, as users our attention is focused on the applications.
+Right now, you're looking at words on a screen (unless you printed this tutorial on paper, you crazy person); it is almost certain that you are paying much more attention to the text and what surrounds it than to your actual screen or keyboard, or to the fact that you're connected to the internet.
 Applications are our true windows to the digital world.
 They act as our digital eyes, hands and ears.

 Applications don't run directly on the device.
 Rather, they run on a piece of software called the *operative system* (OS, for short), which in turns runs on the device.
 While the OS is software, from the perspective of an application developer, it could be considered as hardware: the OS is taken "as is" and cannot be easily (or at all) modified.
 So, for practical purposes, the device and its OS are a bundle on which applications run.